A method to challenge symmetries in data with self-supervised learning: Introduction

+If a symmetry of interest is considered to be normal or expected behaviour, then our method has an application in the automated detection of collective anomalies~\cite{chandola2009anomaly}.
+The study of anomaly detection has a substantial history in and outside of particle physics, including a modern emphasis on the use of machine learning tools~\cite{ guansong2021deep, desai2022symmetry, hepmllivingreview }.

-The method constructed here is a probabilistic recasting of that developed in a sister paper at Reference \cite{lester2021stressed}, which approaches similar tasks with neural networks.
-We informally discuss various mathematical properties of symmetries which are formalized in another sibling at Reference \cite{lester2021chiral}.
+Our method is a probabilistic recasting of ideas developed in a sister paper~\cite{lester2021stressed}, which uses neural networks to approach similar tasks in the absence of filtering effects.
+We informally discuss some mathematical properties of symmetries that are formalized in another sibling paper~\cite{lester2021chiral}.
+We have also demonstrated the `which is real?' method, which is introduced in this paper, as a tool to test for anomalous parity violation in simulated particle physics data~\cite{lester2022hunting}.

-\paragraph{Layout} Before detailing the `which is real?' method, we use Section~\ref{sec:is-it-real} to describe a simpler `is it real?' method, which is a standard classification setup but struggles to handle filtered data and suffers some inelegance in the construction of its inputs. `Which is real?' resolves these issues; it is described in Section~\ref{sec:which-is-real} and demonstrated with examples: the cylindrical detector from Figure~\ref{fig:ring-abstract} in Section~\ref{sec:ex-ring}, and a landscape with less trivial symmetry in Section~\ref{sec:ex-map}.
-Extensions beyond the core method are briefly discussed in Section~\ref{sec:extensions}, and Section~\ref{sec:summary} is a terse summary.
+\paragraph{Layout} Before detailing the `which is real?' method, we introduce what we mean by a symmetry and the notation we use to talk about it in Section~\ref{sec:symmetries}.
+We use Section~\ref{sec:is-it-real} to describe how a standard classification setup could alternatively be used to test symmetries, but also how it would struggle to handle filtered data. `Which is real?' avoids this struggle; it is described in Section~\ref{sec:which-is-real} and demonstrated with examples: a cylindrical particle detector in Section~\ref{sec:ex-ring}, and a landscape with less trivial symmetry in Section~\ref{sec:ex-map}.
+We briefly discuss extensions beyond the core method in Section~\ref{sec:extensions}, and Section~\ref{sec:summary} is a terse summary.